docksal/docksal/docs/content/service/web/options.md

 ## nginx Configuration {#nginx-config}

-Docksal has defined a db service with a PostreSQL image.
-To set your db service to use PostreSQL instead of MySQL, set the db service in your `docksal.yml` file.
+Docksal has defined a web service with an nginx image.
+To set your db service to use nginx instead of Apache, set the db service in your `docksal.yml` file.

 ```yaml
 version: "2.1"